Too Cool For School TAG Dual Multi Shading

 We don't have a description for Magnesium Myristate yet.

-Ethylhexyl Palmitate is created from 2-ethylhexyl alcohol and palmitic acid.
-It is a fatty acid ester.
+Ethylhexyl Palmitate, also known as octyl palmitate, is created from 2-ethylhexyl alcohol and palmitic acid.

-Learn more about Ethylhexyl PalmitateCi 77492 is also hydrated iron III oxide.
+Learn more about Ethylhexyl PalmitateCI 77492 is also hydrated iron III oxide.
 It's sole purpose is to give a yellow hue to products.

 Iron III oxides are classified as inorganic chemicals for coloring.

-Synthetically created Ci 77492 is considered safer than those naturally found.
+Synthetically created CI 77492 is considered safer than those naturally found.
 This is because the synthetically created version may contain less impurities.
 Iron oxides are generally non-toxic and non-allergenic.

-Learn more about TriethoxycaprylylsilaneThis ingredient is an emollient, solvent, and texture enhancer.
-It is considered a skin-softener by helping the skin prevent moisture loss.
+Learn more about TriethoxycaprylylsilaneCaprylic/Capric Triglyceride (aka MCT Oil) is a lightweight emollient, solvent, and texture enhancer.
+It is considered a skin-softener by helping to prevent moisture loss.

 While there is an assumption Caprylic Triglyceride can clog pores due to it being derived from coconut oil, there is no research supporting this.
+Just patch test if you have concerns.

 Learn more about Caprylic/Capric TriglycerideCi 77491 is also hydrated iron III oxide.
 It's sole purpose is to give a red/pink hue to products.